Here are some answers.

 All mistake fares we recommend to our subscribers can be purchased through major travel sites like Travelocity, Expedia, and sometimes the airlines themselves.

-Despite my prices that assume two travelers, solo travelers rarely pay much more on a per-person basis.
+Although all prices I mention are per-person and assume double occupancy, solo travelers rarely pay much more on a per-person basis.

 If you're just booking a flight, you might even pay less.